-This past weekend at Eastbrook, I stressed the importance of the Trinity in the first part of my message entitled “Worshipping” in our series “Living Church” on Acts 2:42-47.
+This past weekend at Eastbrook, I stressed the importance of Christian worship being centered in the Trinity in my message “Worship in the Beauty of Holiness” in the concluding weekend of our series “Roots.”
 There are some things in our faith that I would consider secondary, but the Trinity is not one of them.
 The Trinitarian understanding of God – one God in three persons of Father, Son, and Holy Spirit – is at the core of our faith as Christians.

 As Bruce Milne writes in his book, Know the Truth:

 Just about everything that matters in Christianity hangs on the truth of God’s three-in-oneness.